-Method 2
+Method 2.

 - 1. Apply a signal to a cable or pipe of known depth. - 2.
-Locate the cable or pipe; the locator will show depth automatically. - 3.
+Locate the cable or pipe; the locator will display depth on the LCD automatically. - 3.
 Compare the depth reading on the locator with the actual depth.

-5.3 Current readings
+8.3 Current readings